Aliases for TEX15 Gene

 This gene encodes a protein that is required for DNA double-strand break repair, chromosome synapsis, and meiotic recombination in spermatocytes.
 Male mice with a knockout of the orthologous gene are viable but sterile.
 Loss-of-function mutations in the orthologous mouse gene cause early meiotic arrest in spermatocytes, before the mid-pachytene stage.
 Naturally occurring mutations in this gene are associated with nonobstructive azoospermia. [provided by RefSeq, Apr 2017]

 GeneCards Summary for TEX15 Gene

 TEX15 (Testis Expressed 15, Meiosis And Synapsis Associated) is a Protein Coding gene.
-Diseases associated with TEX15 include Spermatogenic Failure 1 and Azoospermia.
+Diseases associated with TEX15 include Spermatogenic Failure 25 and Spermatogenic Failure 1.
 Among its related pathways are Meiosis and Cell Cycle, Mitotic.